GooseOb/gooseob.github.io/content/en/index.md

 #### 😍If you want to hire me

-My real name is Edvin Dulko.
-Now I'm a computer science student of the University of Lodz.
+My legal name is Edvin Dulko.
+Currently, I'm a computer science student of the University of Lodz.

 I can start working right now but part-time.